 11 of the Telecommunications (Data Protection and Privacy) Regulations 1999

 All UK phone companies must allow their customers to withhold their telephone numbers when making outgoing calls, for example by prefixing the dialled number with 141.

-From 13th June 2014, customer service telephone lines will no longer be allowed to operate on prefixes that cost more than a normal phone call to a geographic or mobile number.
+Customer service telephone lines are no longer allowed to operate on prefixes that cost more than a normal phone call to a geographic or mobile number.
 For example expensive surcharged prefixes starting 084, 087 and 09 will not be allowed.
-If you call a business's customer service line on a surcharged prefix, you can claim back any surcharge from the business; if you have a fixed price package for unlimited calls, this will be the full cost of the call.
+If you have to call a business's customer service line on a surcharged prefix, you can claim back any surcharge from the business; if you have a fixed price package for unlimited calls, this will be the full cost of the call.

 7 of Regulation (EC) No 261/2004